bohnertchris/experience-manager-htl.en/help/using/block-statements.md

 #### Path Not Always Required {#path-not-required}

 Note that use of a path with `data-sly-resource` is not required if you already have the resource.
-Therefore if you already have the resource, you can use it directly.
+If you already have the resource, you can use it directly.

 For example the following is correct.